-The Georgia Junior Science & Humanities Symposium (GJSHS) invites high school students who have completed an original research investigation in the sciences, technology, engineering, or mathematics and who meet the eligibility requirements below to submit an application:
+The Georgia Junior Science & Humanities Symposium (GJSHS) invites high school students who have completed an original research investigation in the sciences, technology, engineering, or mathematics and who meet the eligibility requirements below to submit an application.
+For situations not addressed here, the JSHS Core Rules of Competition prevail.

 - Students may compete in only one regional symposium. - Grade Level / School Type: GJSHS is open to students in grades 9-12 who are enrolled in a public, private, or home school located in the state of Georgia. - Citizenship: Students must be a citizen or permanent resident of the United States or U.S. territory to participate in JSHS. - Continuation Projects: Students may continue a research investigation; however, a study which merely adds data from a previous year's project is not considered a strong continuation project.
-If a continuation project is submitted, the student must address how the project was expanded (i.e. methodology, new variables), discuss any revisions in experimentation, and present new data. - Team Projects: A student may present a report on work done as part of a class project, or as a science fair project, or summer research project.
-If a student is part of a larger group, the student should report on their individual contributions to the work while also addressing the coordinated efforts of all team members and properly acknowledging the contributions of each team member.
-A team leader should be selected to submit the JSHS application and present the results of the group work.
+If a continuation project is submitted, the student must discuss how the project was expanded (e.g., methodology, new variables), discuss any revisions in experimentation, and present new data. - Team Projects: A student may present a report on work done as part of a class project, or science fair project, or summer research project.
+If a student is part of a larger group, a team leader should be selected to register and present the results of the group work.
 The research may not be presented by any other member of the team.
+All team members must meet JSHS eligibility.
+The judging criteria used to judge all GJSHS papers and presentations remains the same.
+The presentation should focus on the coordinated efforts of all team members and properly acknowledge the contributions of the team (students, mentors, and/or teachers).
 If the project is selected for GJSHS, only the team leader will be invited to attend.
-If an individual presenter from a group project is selected as a Regional finalist and is invited to present at the National JSHS, the same presenter must present at the National Symposium; if the presenter is unable to attend the National JSHS, the opportunity will be passed on to the next ranking project.
-All team members must meet JSHS eligibility.
-Exceptions are unlikely but may be considered case-by-case at the discretion of GJSHS leadership. - Attendance / Participation: The date and time for the student's presentation(s) are determined by regional and national Symposia leadership.
+If an individual presenter from a group project is selected as a Regional finalist and is invited to present at the National JSHS, the same presenter must present at the National Symposium.
+Scholarships and other awards available at Regional and National Symposia are awarded to the presenter. - Attendance / Participation: The date and time for all student presentations are determined by regional and national Symposia leadership.
 A student must be present for the assigned time(s) or risk disqualification.
-Students must participate fully in all Symposium activities. - Appropriateness: Projects that are demonstrations, 'library' research, or informational projects are not appropriate for GJSHS.
+Students must participate fully in all Symposium activities. - Appropriateness: Projects that are demonstrations, 'library' research, or informational projects are not appropriate for JSHS.